What is Criminal Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Criminal Law Course Syllabus

-Criminal Law is a specialization mainly covered at the LLM level.
-Students generally pursue the LLB-level course and then go for an LLM in Criminal Law later.
-For candidates' reference, here's the base course syllabus for LLB and LLM in Criminal Law.
+Criminal Law as a specialization is mainly covered at the LLM level.
+Though many students manage to opt for this specialization during their integrated LLB Hons degree as well.
+More often than that, students pursue an LLM in Criminal Law after the LLB-level course.
+For candidates' reference, here's the LLM level syllabus for Criminal Law.

 LLM Criminal Law Subjects Semester I